DavidAJohnston/APINetwork/README.md

 * A. provide a platform for developers to easily access multiple APIs + IMAP.
 * B. provide access to a wide variety of both private and public API's.
-* c. provide access data normalization and natural language processing services in a federated manner for data that is technically easy to host and index, such as IMAP and Exchange information
+* c. provide access to the private and public API's in a federated manner for data that is technically easy to host and index, such as IMAP and Exchange information.
 * D. aquire initial backing as part of crowdsale to incentizive developers to build the API Network Protocol's software.
 * E. operate using the "APICoin" to grant access its service.
 * F. compensate and incentivize nodes that are providing the API Network service in "APICoins"